aleffaso/ApiRest_Consume/readme.md

-# API REST Using Postman for test
+# Application to consume API REST

 The main idea is to build consume and API-Rest to get know how APIs work in general.